karayabin/universe-snapshot/universe/Ling/Light_Kit/doc/api/Ling/Light_Kit/PageConfigurationUpdator/PageConfUpdator/updateWidget.md

+The layer is either:

+- an array
-The layer will be merged with the page configuration array using the ams algorithm, which allows use to replace items from an associative array and add items to numerically indexed arrays.
+     in which case it will be merged with the page configuration array using the ams algorithm, which allows use to replace items from an associative array and add items to numerically indexed arrays.
      For more details refer to the [ams algorithm documentation](https://github.com/lingtalfi/Bat/blob/master/ArrayTool.md#arraymergereplacerecursive).

+- a callable, with the following signature:
+     - fn ( array &conf )
+     With conf being the widget configuration to update